-As reported at the last meeting, the DCFA's primary activity continues to be administrative in nature, while monitoring activities regarding the Delta Conveyance Project.
-We continue to communicate and coordinate with the State Water Contractors, including the Metropolitan Water District, the Department of Water Resources and the Delta Conveyance Design and Construction Authority (DCA) to keep current with activities on the project.
+The DCFA's primary activity continues to be administrative in nature, while monitoring activities regarding the Delta Conveyance Project.
+We continue to communicate with the State Water Contractors, the Department of Water Resources and the Delta Conveyance Design and Construction Authority (DCA) to keep current with activities on the project.
+In addition, work on term sheets for a potential financing have been initiated.